hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
 It works as expected.
 So we have polymorphic monads.
 Now lets build some transformer.
 We have type Async<Check<T>> which is a Async monad over type Check<T>, but we want to convert it into monad Async<Check<_>> over type T. How to do that?
 We need to wrap Async<Check<T>> into monad over type T. Lets name it as CheckT transformer for Check monad.
-At the end we will have type laki this CheckT<Async<Check<T>>> very similar to sliced bread.
+At the end we will have type like this CheckT<Async<Check<T>>>, it is very similar to sliced bread.
 Main thing is that CheckT implements interface IMonad over T and not over Async<Check<T>>>.
 Repeat one more time: CheckT is a wrapper for type like SomeOtherMonad<CheckMonad<T>> and Lift function for CheckT convert functions which returns SomeMonad<CheckMonad<T>> into functions which returns CheckT<SomeOtherMonad<CheckMonad<T>>>.
 In Return function it will wrap value into the Check type, and after that will use return function of other monad to wrap it one more time and cast result to type CheckT.
 Bind function is a little bit harder to understand but logic are the same.
-So lets implemet type CheckT.
+So lets implement type CheckT.
 For better understanding I separated Check types into: container CheckedVal<T>, monad adapter CheckM for type CheckedVal<T> and monad transformer CheckT for type CheckedVal<T>.
 Check.CheckM.
-This separation is artifical and you can merge CheckedVal<T> and CheckM into the single one.
-Most atention should be paid to where we put intenal monad marker in type CheckT.
+This separation is artificial and you can merge CheckedVal<T> and CheckM into the single one.
+Most attention should be paid to where we put internal monad marker in type CheckT.
 It is defined in parent type CheckForT<TMI>.CheckT<T>, but not in generic type CheckForT.CheckT<T,TMI>.
 This constraints our IMonad functions to use the same internal monad marker everywhere.
 And it is similar to partial type construction.
 So magic lives here:
 {% highlight csharp %}
 public class CheckForT<TMI>
 {